Denia is a popular coastal city for foreigners to move to. Either to retire or to work at a slower pace and enjoy the Spanish way of life.

 Denia has pretty much everything covered from supermarkets to sports centers, nightlife, the quiet life, and medical facilities and is only an hour’s drive from Valencia and Alicante and their international airports and high-speed train connections.
 The ALSA coach company offers frequent service to both cities.

-Property prices aren’t the cheapest along the Costa Blanca, but they are not bad either and from a rental perspective, I have found apartments here are twice the size and half the price as those in Madrid.
+The cost of living in Denia, and on the Costa Blanca in general, isn’t the lowest you can find in Spain, but it’s not bad either.
+And from a rental perspective, I have found apartments here are twice the size and half the price as those in Madrid.

 Tip: If you are thinking about living in Denia, also check out this article about expat life in Moraira, another beautiful town on the Costa Blanca